Courtesy of Edward Scott

 This season, players on Morgan State’s men’s basketball team will wear jerseys featuring a patch to honor the late John Thompson Jr., an American college basketball coach and head coach Kevin Broadus’ former mentor.

 Broadus, a Washington D.C. native, knew Thompson Jr. since he was a child and considered him a father figure.
 He played against Thompson Jr.’s son, John Thompson III, during his high school career.

 But it was at Georgetown University where Broadus became close to Thompson Jr.

 Thompson Jr. was best known for being the head coach of Georgetown University’s men’s basketball team from 1972 to 1999.
 Broadus began his first assistant coaching stint at the same school in 2004, working as an assistant coach for Thompson III.

 After Broadus left Georgetown University in 2007 to become head coach at Binghamton University, Broadus returned four years later and stayed until 2017.

 Broadus said it was typical for Thompson Jr. to call him in the middle of the night to give him basketball advice about the art of coaching.

-“The impact he had was work never stops, If you stopped somebody else was working,” Broadus said.
+“The impact he had was that work never stops.
+If you stopped somebody else was working,” Broadus said.
 “It wasn’t just about making a dollar, it was about making kids’ lives better.”